turingschool/front-end-curriculum/lessons/module-4/react-native-intro.md

 This will happening: You are tapping away, building up some slick looking scene with animations and fancy colors with the xcode simulator up and running.
 You want to check out your work so you save and watch the xcode hot reload.
 Only it doesn't.
 You hit save 12 more times, add in a backgroundColor: red just for good measure, and still nothing.
 10 out of 10 times it's because you were changing your index.android.js file.
 Angered at the universe for birthing two mobile platforms, you select-all and copy paste into index.ios.js.
 All is right in the world again.

 The duality of mobile development is annoying.
 Thankfully, we can abstract away the constant battle of `index.android.js` vs. `index.ios.js`.
 Let's do that in our app by creating an `App.js` component that is consumed by both files.

+You can write most of your code platform-agnostic and use the `ios` or `android` extensions on certain files to deal only with platform specific differences.

 ```js
 import React, { Component } from 'react';